balena-io/balena-sdk-python/DOCUMENTATION.md

         Unsupported (unpublished) version will result in rejection.
-        The version **must** be the exact version number, a "prod" variant and greater than the one running on the device.
+        The version **must** be the exact version number, a "prod" variant and greater than the one running on the device. run_detached (Optional[bool]): run the update in detached mode.
+        Default behaviour is run_detached=False but is DEPRECATED and will be removed in a future release.
+Use run_detached=True for more reliable updates.

 #### Returns:
     HUPStatusResponse: action response.